 Market Gallery at South St. Lawrence Market 95 Front Street East.

-I've been to this historic market many times in the past, usually to buy Montreal bagels or to savour a smoked meat sandwich.
-Although I did manage to get my sandwich on this trip too, I was primarily here for the chance to see the city's art collection which is stored in their 3rd floor archive when it's not out on display.
+This was my chance to see the city's art collection which is stored in their 3rd floor archive when it's not out on display.
 A guide took us in.
-This is a small room and we only saw a handful of paintings but the Kurelek one of Crombie (a former Toronto mayor) was alone worth the trip … it's quite hilarious.
+This is a small room and we only saw a handful of paintings but the Kurelek one of Crombie (a former Toronto mayor) was alone worth the trip … it's hilarious.
 Truly one of the most bizarre portraits of a political figure ever.
 I should say something about the St. Lawrence Market itself.
 It was built in 1845 and was originally used as the Toronto City Hall.
 Much of it was torn down over the years but part of the original structure still remains.
 It now operates as a permanent food market selling fruit, vegetables, fish, poultry, meat, cheese, bread and prepared foods like sandwiches etc. Here's a shot of the market as seen through the window from the 2nd floor art gallery.

 Ontario Heritage Building at 10 Adelaide Street East.